-short cuts.
+Lanes are important pedestrian spaces that connect through the middle of the blocks.
+They are intended for servicing and parking access.
+However, they also provide pedestrian short cuts.
 They make mid block open spaces accessible and connect with mid block real-estate addresses.
 The City's policy objective is to use the lanes to accommodate vehicular functions for developments in the area.
 Some lanes in the Plan area are also used by businesses - particularly nightclubs - as 'front doors'.
 It is important that the City work with Toronto Hydro and property owners that have lane access to improve lighting and safety.

-3.2 Pedestrian Connections
+11.2 Pedestrian Connections

 Pedestrian connections are important because they link neighbourhoods.
 They create safe access across major streets or servicing corridors such as railway lines.
 At Spadina and Wellington an at grade pedestrian and bicycle crossing is proposed to establish a formal crossing at this location, where there is currently a lot of informal crossing activity.
 This crossing will reestablish the historical connection of the two parks and Wellington Street.
-A pedestrian and bicycle bridge is proposed across the railway line at the foot of Portland Street to Railway Lands West.
+At an as yet unspecified location on Front Street between Spadina Avenue and Portland Street in the southwest guadrant of the Plan area a pedestrian and bicycle bridge is proposed across the railway line to Railway Lands West.
 This bridge will provide an important functional connection to the Railway Lands West community centre, park, library and school sites, the linear park system and to the waterfront.
-Every effort should be made to ensure that where the pedestrian bridge meets the Plan area, a smooth transition into a pedestrian and bicycle system is created.
+Every effort should be made to ensure that at the location where the pedestrian bridge meets the Plan area, a smooth transition into a pedestrian and bicycle system is created.